autra/doc/01.administrate/05.advance/03.filezilla/docs.md

 ---
-title: ./01.administrate/05.advance/03.filezilla/filezilla.md
+title: FileZilla
 taxonomy:
     category: docs
 ---
-# Exchange files with your server using a graphical interface
+## Exchange files with your server using a graphical interface

 This page explains how to exchange files (backup archives, music, pictures, movies, ...) with your server using a graphical interface for the (S)FTP protocol.
 This is an alternative to using `scp` which can be deemed technical and cryptic, or using an app like Nextcloud.

 [FileZilla](https://filezilla-project.org/) can be used for this.
 It is a free